pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

         ...
     ```

-2. Execute following command to apply config file, `${tidb-cluster-file}` refers to config file name of TiDB cluster, `${tidb-cluster-namespace}` refers to namespace of TiDB cluster.
+2. Execute the following command to apply the above config file. `${tidb-cluster-file}` represents the TiDB cluster config file, and `${tidb-cluster-namespace}` refers to the TiDB cluster namespace.

     {{< copyable "shell-regular" >}}